Level 3 Outdoor Pursuits (L3OED)

 The practical pursuits will likely include:

 Kayaking: Students learn the skills to be independent whilst kayaking on Grade 2 rivers, culminating in an assessment trip to the Upper Shotover River or Pukaki River.
 Extracurricular opportunities to learn the kayak roll are available early in Term One.
-Alternative river craft such as rafts, duckies and packrafts are also available to use.
+Alternative river craft such as rafts and inflatable kayaks are also available to use.

 Rock-climbing: Includes lead climbing, safe descents, belays and anchors.
-This module will conclude with a climbing trip to Mount Cook.
+This module may include a climbing trip to alpine rock at Mount Cook.

 Skiing and Snowboarding: A 6-week training and assessment course at Treble Cone.